Theresa Nohl

 Research

-- Since 2015 Research and teaching associate, Geozentrum Nordbayern – Palaeontology, Friedrich-Alexander-University Erlangen-Nuremberg
+• Since 2015 Researcher and lecturer, Geozentrum Nordbayern – Palaeontology, Friedrich-Alexander-University Erlangen-Nuremberg

 Journal Articles